"Hamilton", American History, and the Importance of Heroes

 Would the views we hold today be popular or unpopular by the standards of that era?
 And if unpopular, how many of us would be bold enough to risk everything we have, including our lives, to proclaim them?

-I, therefore, have no shame in affirming our Founding Fathers as American heroes and some of the most influential men in history, even with their flaws.
+I have no shame in affirming our Founding Fathers as American heroes and some of the most influential and important figures in history.

 We set ourselves up to repeat the worst parts of our history because we haven't learned from them.